solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 In Anchor, **`Box<T>`** is used to allocate the account to the Heap, not the Stack.
 Which is great since the Heap gives us 32KB to work with.
-The best part is you don’t have to do anything different within the function.
+The best part is you don't have to do anything different within the function.
 All you need to do is add `Box<…>` around all of your big data accounts.

 But Box is not perfect.
 You can still overflow the stack with sufficiently large